Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: State-wise Annotation in Interactive Imitation Learning

 We now sketch the proof of Theorem~\ref{thm:log_loss_dagger_main}.
 In line with~\cite{foster2024behavior}, we define the online, on-policy state-wise estimation error as

 The proof proceeds by bounding this error and translating it to the performance difference between $\hat\pi$ and $\pie$.
 While our definition of estimation error is similar to~\cite[][Appendix C.2]{foster2024behavior}, their definition requires all $H$ states per trajectory, while ours depends on the distribution over a state sampled uniformly from the rollout of policy $\pi^n$.
 This enables each labeled state to serve as immediate online feedback, fully utilizing the adaptivity of online learning.
-In contrast, trajectory-wise annotations may cause the online learning oracle to operate under delayed feedback~\cite{joulani2013online,wan2022online}, which incurs a fundamental extra factor of $H$ in state-wise sample complexity compared to our approach.